Spirit Halloween: The Movie: Critical response

+The film has received a relatively negative reception.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 54% based on 26 critics' reviews, with an average rating of 4.8/10.
 The site's consensus reads: "Neither a trick nor much of a treat, Spirit Halloween: The Movie is a decent but overall unmemorable choice for families seeking spooky season viewing options".
 On Metacritic, the film has a weighted average score of 48 out of 100 based on eight critics' reviews, indicating "mixed or average reviews".

 Meagan Navarro of Bloody Disgusting gave the film a score of two-and-a-half out of five, writing that it "serves as an effective showcase of the store's catalog", but "never fully utilizes its store setting to its advantage, though.
 The feature opts to spotlight only a handful of items in what amounts to an endless chase between the boys and a ghostly villain instead of using the setup to build an atmosphere or a haunted funhouse feel."
 Navarro concluded that, "it's not the story or its characters that linger in mind once those end credits hit; it's the items that'll fill up your Spirit Halloween wish lists."
 Jordan Hoffman of The A.V.
 Club gave the film a grade of "C–", likening the experience of watching it to the experience of visiting a Spirit Halloween store: "Most of the stuff in there is, let's face it, mass-produced crap. [...]
 It's all smiles going in, which turns quickly to boredom, before an unsatisfied exit."
 Hoffman called the film "harmless and less than 80 minutes if you turn it off before the credits are done.
 It's just so embarrassingly thin.
 The few chuckles are all the more depressing when you realize that this could have been a winner with a clever screenwriter and a competent director."